RobJohnston/QuadrigaCX.Api/README.md

 An account is not required to access the public API methods.
 However, if you do create an account, please use my referral code (c7flx49lbhc3b1awgl8pig7l) when you [register](https://www.quadrigacx.com/?ref=c7flx49lbhc3b1awgl8pig7l).
-It's an easy way to give back at no cost to you.
+It's an easy way to give back to this project at no cost to you.

 [![Sign-up with QuadrigaCX](https://github.com/RobJohnston/QuadrigaCX.Api/blob/master/QCX%20300x250%20White%20CDN%20Sign%20Up.jpg)](https://www.quadrigacx.com/?ref=c7flx49lbhc3b1awgl8pig7l)